deepomicslab/INVAS/README.md

 ## Workflow

-Invas workflow consists of six steps, implemented through four main processing stages:
+The INVAS workflow consists of four main stages, with the first three focused on preliminary data preparation and the final stage being the core assembly via `main.py`.

-### Step 1: RNA-seq Data Processing
+### Step 1: RNA-Seq Data Processing (Preliminary)

 Process RNA-seq data for quality control, alignment, and unmapped read extraction.